E. 29th AVENUE TOWN CENTER

 Flora and Dominique have always been close and decided to become business partners, opening their doors in 2011.
 With scientifically-proven treatments, satisfied customers have become repeat customers who enjoy the ease, comfort and outcomes of each visit.

-In addition to operating Restōr in Stapleton, they’re also Conservatory Green residents who live two doors down from each other.
+In addition to operating Restōr, they’re also Conservatory Green residents who live two doors down from each other.

-“We opened our doors in Stapleton because we love it here,” says Dominique.
+“We opened our doors in Stapleton now Central Park because we love it here,” says Dominique.
 “And because we’ve each had children in staggered years, we enjoy raising our families here together with our mother joining us three days a week.
-Stapleton is the perfect place for us professionally and personally.”
+Central Park is the perfect place for us professionally and personally.”

 “It’s important to love where you work, as well as where you live,” Flora adds.
 “Here, we have the best of both worlds.”